Continous Open Bidding

 Has never been initiated into one of the 26 NPC sororities at Clemson University or any other college campus

-Has signed an Membership Recruitment Acceptance Binding Agreement (MRABA) at Clemson University within the past year
+Has not signed a Membership Recruitment Acceptance Binding Agreement (MRABA) at Clemson University within the past year.
+If she has signed an MRABA, she must not have received a bid.

 When is COB?